lyas81300/RedMagic/README.md

 **RedMagic** is an interactive command-line multitool written in Python, designed around a large modular menu.

-The project is being developed as a single, easy-to-use CLI containing utilities for:
+The project aims to provide a single, easy-to-use CLI containing different utilities for developers, system administration, networking, data processing and security research.

+RedMagic is designed to become a **clean, modular and extensible Python toolbox** where new modules can be added without rewriting the entire application.

+### 🔧 Main categories

 * 🌐 Network & IP utilities
 * 🛠️ General-purpose utilities
 * 🔐 Hashing, encoding & cryptography-related helpers
 * 📁 File and data utilities
-* 🧪 Developer / testing utilities
+* 🧪 Developer and testing utilities
 * 🎲 Generators and miscellaneous tools
+* 🖥️ System utilities
-* 🔌 A future plugin system
+* 🔌 Future plugin system

-The goal is to turn RedMagic into a **clean, modular and extensible toolbox** where new modules can be added without rewriting the whole application.

 > **Important:** RedMagic is currently a work in progress.
 Some menu entries are prototypes, placeholders or unfinished modules and should not be considered production-ready.